Why Funke Akindele"s appearance in "Avengers: Infinity War" is a big deal

 Akindele's "Avengers: Infinity War" casting is a source of inspiration to many.
 Seriously, if nothing else, it's important for more people to believe in their hard work and dreams.

+John Boyega upcoming film "Pacific Rim" will have a strong Nigerian influence and will also target Nigeria as a main marketing spot.
+It will even feature Wizkid's hit single 'Daddy Yo' will be used as one of the soundtracks of the blockbuster.

+In an era where Nigerians such as Chiwetel Ejiofor, David Oyelowo and John Boyega have played huge roles in blockbusters, Akindele, who is arguably the biggest and one of the most talented Nollywood actors, deserves more than being an unnamed character in any movie.

-So, yes, Akindele starring in "Avengers: Infinity War" - an highly-anticipated comics hit by Marvel - is a very big deal.
+Nevertheless, Akindele starring in "Avengers: Infinity War" - a highly-anticipated comics hit by Marvel - is still a big deal.